US to consider tariffs on solar panels made in South-east Asia

 The Commerce Department said it will issue a preliminary determination within 150 days.

-US solar trade groups lobbied heavily against the Commerce Department taking up the petition.
-On Monday, they said projects will now be forced to decide whether they can move forward given the potential for new tariffs that could sharply increase their cost.
+US solar trade groups lobbied heavily against the department taking up the petition.
+On Monday, they said projects will now be forced to decide whether they can move forward, given the potential for new tariffs that could sharply increase their cost.
 Solar panels make up about half the cost of a large-scale system.